rmzetti/hover-exec/READMORE.md

 The startup commands for scripts included by default are as follows (nb. `%f` provides the appropriate temporary file path & name, and the notation `%f.py`, for example, indicates that the temporary file extension `.py` should be used - the default is `.txt` ):

   "octave":"octave \"%f.m\"",
-  "matlab":"matlab -sd %p.m -batch temp",
+  "matlab":"matlab -nodesktop -sd %p.m -batch temp",
   "matlab_comment":"if %p.m needs to be \"%p.m\" then add /, ie. \"%p.m/\" ",
   "scilab":"scilex -quit -nb -f \"%f.sci\" ",
   "python":"python \"%f.py\"",